Will France really exempt British second-home owners from post-Brexit visa rules?

-On Tuesday, the French Senate voted in favour of the country's new Immigration Bill - including an amendment that would "ease the conditions of entry into France for British citizens who own second homes in France."
+France's Assemblée Nationale has rejected a Senate amendment to the upcoming Immigration Bill that aimed to "ease the conditions of entry into France for British citizens who own second homes in France."

-The short amendment is confusingly worded (the final version can be found here) - it appears that the goal is to create a visa exemption for British second-home owners.
-Essentially this would restore pre-Brexit travel conditions, when Brits (as EU citizens) could come and go as they pleased without being limited to 90 days in every 180, or having to get a visa for longer stays.
+The short amendment was confusingly worded (the final version can be found here) - it appears that the goal was to create a visa exemption for British second-home owners.
+Essentially this would have restored pre-Brexit travel conditions, when Brits (as EU citizens) could come and go as they pleased without being limited to 90 days in every 180, or having to get a visa for longer stays.

 READ MORE: 'We'll give up our French house' - users speak of their frustration with TLS visa site